-Another one of HR theories or a theory that is widely applied to HRM is the Systems theory is the interdisciplinary study of systems.
+Another one of HRM theories or a theory that is widely applied to Human Resource Management is the Systems theory is the interdisciplinary study of systems.
 A system is a cohesive conglomeration of interrelated and interdependent parts which can be natural or human-made.
 Every system is bounded by space and time, influenced by its environment, defined by its structure and purpose, and expressed through its functioning.
 A system may be more than the sum of its parts if it expresses synergy or emergent behavior.

-Transaction cost theory is part of corporate governance and agency theory.
+One of the HR theories is transactional cost theory.
+Transaction cost theory in human resource management is part of corporate governance and agency theory.
 It is based on the principle that costs will arise when you get someone else to do something for you .e.g. directors to run the business you own.
-Transaction cost theory

 Transaction cost theory is an alternative variant of the agency understanding of governance assumptions.
 It describes governance frameworks as being based on the net effects of internal and external transactions, rather than as contractual relationships outside the firm (i.e. with shareholders).